When it comes to speech pathology in Australia, Charles Sturt University researchers are leading the way!

 Advancing speech pathology in Australia

-CSU Vice-Chancellor Professor Andrew Vann congratulated Professor McLeod and her team.
+Charles Sturt University Vice-Chancellor Professor Andrew Vann congratulated Professor McLeod and her team.

 “This is wonderful recognition of the way in which Charles Sturt University research contributes to the public good in our regional communities and around the world.
 I also commend Professor McLeod and her team for their work to manifest the university’s ethos of Yindyamarra Winhanganha – ‘the wisdom of respectfully knowing how to live well in a world worth living in’.”

-Make a contribution with research at CSU
+Make a contribution with research

 - Humanities, Arts and Literature